AIdjIO/PHP_CRUD/README.md

 Improvement still required:
 - not allow employee to checkin more than once in a day.
-- create an admin login screen.
+- ~~create an admin login screen.~~ implemented local admin without database
+- improve admin login with md5 and database saved password
+- add ability for admin to update login password.
-- provide admin related functionality only to admin user (edit/delete user, print (copy, pdf, csv, xlsx, hard print).
+- ~~provide admin related functionality only to admin user (edit/delete user, print (copy, pdf, csv, xlsx, hard print).~~ implemented
+- ~~ability to select 'from' and 'to' date for the admin backend instead of showing only daily check in on the front end~~ implemented

 Building a CRUD (Create Read Update Delete) application with PHP/MySQL/Bootstrap4 for employee checkin/checkout purpose.
 ![image](https://user-images.githubusercontent.com/67799618/90959493-61c75400-e493-11ea-8ef1-e49c9cc73cc5.png)